aws-samples/aws-codepipeline-custom-job-worker-for-jfrog-artifactory/README.md

 So now, the worker is polling for jobs with the category: __'Deploy'__, the owner: __'Custom'__, the provider: __'Artifactory'__, and version: __'1'__

+### Deployment Scripts

+Deploying artifacts via the command line or AWS CloudFormation can be found in the `codepipeline-templates` directory

+Within this directory, you will find files that can be used to create an initial 2-stage AWS CodePipeline pipeline, a 3-stage AWS CodePipeline pipeline, and an AWS CloudFormation template that will stand up assets needed to build an NPM project and commit them to an Aritfactory NPM repository.
+For more details, please read the directory's [README.md](/codepipeline-templates/README.md)

 ## License

 This library is licensed under the Apache 2.0 License.